Jav1er98/FDV_FINAL/Readme.md

 The ResetScenePersist() method is called when the player's lives reach 0, it destroys the current ScenePersist object, this is useful when you want to reset the game to its initial state and not have any objects from previous scenes still active in the scene.

  ![Paso 3](imgs/Captura56.png)

+ ## Video
+If you want to see the explanation of this readme in video click here: